Jean1000levrai/choixpeau/README.md

 # Choixpeau Magique 🧙‍♂️🎩

 A graphical Python application inspired by the **Harry Potter Sorting Hat**.
 Enter your traits, and the Choixpeau will assign you to your Hogwarts house using the **Manhattan distance algorithm** and a dataset of fictional students.
+In this project, I learnt a way on how decisions can be taken by an AI

 ---